 Ever since its long overdue (soft) opening in May 2017, the Park Hyatt Bangkok has been luring us for a stay.
 It might have been the iconic architecture or the seriously chic brand campaigns of its mothership Central Embassy, but something made us long for a staycation.
-Obviously, we were beyond thrilled when we received an assignment for a review!

 From the moment we entered the airy lobby it was clear: Hyatt is serious when it comes to relaxation.
 With its blonde wood paneling, huge floor-to-ceiling windows and contemporary art in every corner, the Park Hyatt Bangkok forms a welcome refuge from the bustling city just outside its front doors.
 This is not the Grand Hyatt, we were assured – so expect cozy corners, and tucked-away seats that are perfect for an intimate tête-à-tête.